 Heroin is processed from the narcotic morphine.
 Pure heroin is sold as a white powder, brown powder, or a black sticky substance called “black tar heroin.”
 Heroin is typically smoked or snorted and it is illegal.
 When heroin is first consumed, many people feel a “rush” of feelings that include pleasure and euphoria, but over time, heroin may result in the individual not being able to sleep, liver and kidney problems, and mental health issues.
 Heroin is a highly addictive substance that requires serious medical attention to treat.

-How Can I Get Help for Narcotic or Heroin Addiction?
+How Can I Get Help for Narcotics Abuse or Heroin Addiction?

 Detox — instead of abruptly stopping the use of narcotics, detoxing helps the body to “wean off” of the substance to avoid harsh withdrawal symptoms.
 A person in the detox process will be monitored by medical professionals for support so that the individual is stopping their narcotic intake in a healthy way.